PintovBen/agentic-api/README.md

 Generate high-quality Python API clients from Swagger/OpenAPI documentation using advanced AI agents.

 > **⚠️ Important**: This agent accepts **ONLY swagger.json based documents**.
-Other input types (OpenAPI YAML, raw text, etc.) have been tested and provide useless results.
+Other input types (web pages, raw text, etc.) have been tested and provide useless results.
 Please ensure your API documentation is in swagger.json format.

 ## ✨ What It Does